AdobeDocs/experience-manager-assets-essentials.nl-NL/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Opslaggebruik**: Het opslaggebruik, in bytes, voor het milieu van Assets Essentials dat gebruikend een bar grafiek wordt vertegenwoordigd, afhankelijk van de bruikbaarheid.
+* **Opslaggebruik**: Het opslaggebruik, in bytes, voor het milieu van Assets Essentials dat gebruikend een bar grafiek wordt vertegenwoordigd.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->